can3p/perlotto/README.md

-# Perlotto - minimal google music wrapper
+# Perlotto - minimal google music / youtube wrapper wrapper

 ![Screenshot](./perlotto.png)

-Perlotto is a minimal wrapper around Google Music service that turns it in a decent player but does not add tons of crap on top.
+Perlotto is a minimal wrapper around Google Music and Youtube services that turnes them into real platers but does not add tons of crap on top.
 So, what's inside?

+* Google music and Youtube support
 * Multimedia keys
 * Last.FM scrobbling
 * No notifications